ARCHITECTURAL PROCESS - preston trace II HOAAPPLICATION - REQUIREMENTS - RESPONSE TIME - NEIGHBOR SIGNATURES

 NOTE: Generic statement like, “I want to add a shed to my backyard.” or “I would like to install a fence.” can not be accepted and will delay the approval process.

 Your neighbors have the right to know of your future plans.
 Please speak with all property owners having common lot lines with your property along with property owners who may reasonably view the improvement from their property.
 This discussion is not for approval or denial of any application.
 It is simply acknowledgment of the changes you are proposing and they may click here if they wish to submit any concerns to the HOA.
 Note, the HOA will not approve most applications without this signature page – but the HOA will start the review process while signatures are being acquired.
 The neighbor signature page will be sent in your submission receipt.
-You may also print one out now, here – Neighbor Signature Form.
+You may also print one out now, here – Neighbor Signature Page.

 obtaining a plot map